Department of Biology

 BIO 4363.
 History of Medicine.

-This course covers significant concepts, developments, individuals, and events in the history of medicine from antiquity to modern day.
-Topics include the impact of disease on medical practice, the development of hospitals as sites for care, teaching, and research, how medical science and technology are continuously defined by social, cultural, and political ideas, and the historical roots of several themes in medical ethics.
-This course will be delivered as an Education Abroad course.
-(WI) Prerequisite: BIO 2400 or BIO 2440 or BIO 2450 or BIO 2451 with a grade of “C” or better.
+This course examines significant concepts, developments, individuals, and events in the history of medicine from antiquity to modern era.
+Topics include how disease has shaped medical practice, the rise of hospitals as centers for care and the ways medical science is influenced by cultural and political contexts.
+Historical analysis explores the development of modern medical ethics and the evolving doctor–patient relationship.
+Students engage with primary sources and case studies to understand how past medical practices shape contemporary healthcare.
+Prerequisite: BIO 2400 or BIO 2440 or BIO 2450 or BIO 2316 or BIO 2451 with a grade of “C” or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Exclude from 3-peat Processing|Dif Tui- Science & Engineering|Writing Intensive